-We are an ambitious Council and strongly Our vision believe that reducing the impact inequalities To create a district have on local people and communities is of of opportunity - paramount importance. a place where our It will not always be communities can thrive, easy.
-With ongoing uncertainty over our people prosper and government funding, our environment is continuing inflationary pressures and greater cherished for all demand on our services, to enjoy we will need to find ways to ensure we can balance our budgets, maintain our ambition and change and adapt to support the delivery of services in future years.
+We are an ambitious Council and strongly believe that reducing the impact inequalities have on local people and communities is of paramount importance.
+It will not always be easy.
+With ongoing uncertainty over government funding, continuing inflationary pressures and greater demand on our services, we will need to find ways to ensure we can balance our budgets, maintain our ambition and change and adapt to support the delivery of services in future years.